 No. ERISA Bond requirements apply to most ERISA retirement plans and other funded welfare benefit plans.
 But the bond requirements do not cover unfunded employee benefit plans (benefits paid directly out of an employer’s assets).
-It also does not apply to plans that are not subject to Title I of ERISA (these are plans maintained by governmental entities, churches or plans maintained to comply with unemployment or disability laws).
+It also does not apply to plans that are not subject to Title I of ERISA (these are plans maintained by governmental entities, churches, or plans maintained to comply with unemployment or disability laws).

-Who are exempted from ERISA’s bonding requirements?
+Who is exempted from ERISA’s bonding requirements?